wallacepck/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Mark / un-mark a person as favourite : `fav`

+Mark a specific person as favourite, or un-mark a person from favourite if that person is already marked as favourite.
+A star will be shown beside the person's name if it is marked as favourite.

+Format: `fav INDEX`

+* Toggles the favourite status of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* the index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `fav 2` marks the 2nd person in the address book as favourite.
+* `fav 2` again un-marks the person.

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.